 Additionally our standard package includes a very nice bed and breakfast in Aguas Calientes as well as your ticket to climb Huayna Picchu mountain.

 You will have a thorough briefing with your guide 1 or 2 days before your Lares trek to Machu Picchu.
-Your guide will meet you at your hotel and you can take this opportunity to ask questions and make any final preparations.
+Your guide will meet you at our office in Cusco and you can take this opportunity to ask questions and make any final preparations.

 We will pick you up early from your hotel to take you to the beginning of the trek at Huaran (3,000 m/9,840 ft) in the Sacred Valley; it is 1 ½ hours by private bus.
 We will pack the horses and start to walk northward.
 The trail climbs gently following the Cancha Cancha river towards the community of the same name.
 On this walk along the river we will see cultivated fields and pass through old Polylepis forests.
 This type of vegetation is very interesting for a wide assortment of bird life, and the valley itself is very impressive.
 We will have lunch half way through the hike.